bilus/kawaii/README.md

 ## Getting started

+Note: In addition to this Readme, there's also an online [API reference](http://bilus.github.io/kawaii/Kawaii.html).

 Kawaii's basic usage is very similar how you'd use Sinatra.
 You can define route handlers at the file scope.
 Here's an example:

 ```